gabrielfalcao/lettuce/docs/intro/overview.rst

 Introducing Lettuce
 ===================

-Lettuce is a quite simple tool, it is mostly based on Cucumber_, which is a honking great tool, and has a lot more features than Lettuce.
+Lettuce is a very simple BDD tool based on the Cucumber, which currently has many more features than Lettuce.

-Although Lettuce aims on the most usual tasks on BDD_, specially focusing on those that make BDD_ be so fun :)
+Lettuce aims the most common tasks on BDD and it focus specially on those that make BDD so fun :)

 Lettuce pragma
 ==============

-Give to developers ability to describe :ref:`features <intro-wtf>` in natural language, composing it with one one or more scenarios.
+Provide to the developers the ability of describing :ref:`features <intro-wtf>` in a natural language, by creating one or more scenarios

 Each scenario has one possible behaviour of the feature you want to implement.
-To make the scenarios run python code, you define :ref:`steps <reference-features>`.
+To make the scenarios run python code, it is necessary to define :ref:`steps <reference-features>`.

 Hands on!
 =========